 How Will the Corporate Transparency Act Affect Homeowners?

 The CTA will only affect homeowners if they use a business entity such as an LLC to purchase the property or plan to use one in the future.
-So, the average homeowner will not be impacted, but real estate investors and high net-worth individuals who use LLCs for privacy reasons will be required to report.
-So, the Corporate Transparency Act may have even larger implications in New York City than in other parts of the country.
+The average homeowner will not be impacted, however real estate investors and high net-worth individuals who use LLCs for privacy reasons will be required to report resulting in the Corporate Transparency Act possibly having even larger implications in New York City than in other parts of the country.

 In Manhattan, it's common for millionaires and billionaires to purchase luxury properties using anonymous business entities - also known as shell companies.
 About 37% of Manhattan real estate is owned by an LLC, which is 5x higher than the rest of New York State.
 The reason has to do with the high values of Manhattan real estate.